xtuml/mc/doc/notes/9187_poly_int.md

 the MASL reference guide states that the supertype object should be named using dot notation in the transtion table.

+During research into this issue, it was discovered that the action language editor did not scope polymorphic events correctly.
+[2] was raised to track the work to address the action language editor.

 4. Requirements
 ---------------
 4.1 `m2x`